Inferior good: Income effect

 The income effect describes the relationship between an increase in real income and demand for a good.
-The result of the income effect for a normal good is discernible to that of an inferior good in that a positive income change causes a consumer to buy more of a normal good, but less of an inferior good.
-The increase in real income means consumers can afford a bundle of goods that give them higher utility and contain a lower number of inferior goods.
-Consumers thus choose to decrease their consumption of inferior goods when real income increases, showing the inverse relation between inferior goods and the income effect.
+Inferior goods experience negative income effect, where its consumption decreases when a consumer's income increases.
+The increase in real income means consumers can afford a bundle of goods that give them higher utility.
+Inferior goods are unlikely to provide the latter, thus why its consumption decreases.

 Substitution effect

-The substitution effect occurs due to a change in relative prices between two or more goods.
-For both normal and inferior goods, a price increase will lead to a reduction in quantity consumed of the good due to substitute goods being relatively cheaper.
-Consumers substitute the good in which the price has increased for either cheaper goods of the same observed quality or increase their consumption of other inferior goods.
+The substitution effect is the effect that a change in relative prices of substitute goods has on the quantity demanded.
+It due to a change in relative prices between two or more substitute goods.
+When the price of a commodity falls and prices of its substitutes remain unchanged, it becomes relatively cheaper in comparison to its substitutes.
+In other words, its substitutes become relatively costlier.
+Consumers would normally like to substitute cheaper goods for costlier ones.
+Thus, the demand for relatively cheaper substitute commodities increases.
+Compared to normal goods, a price decrease (or increase) would actually decrease (or increase) the consumption of an inferior good.
+This is only possible if negative income effect is strong or large enough to outweigh the substitution effect.

 Overall change in demand for an inferior good

 The income and substitution effects work in opposite directions for an inferior good.
-When an inferior good’s price decreases, the income effect reduces the quantity consumed, whilst the substitution effect increases the amount consumed.
+When an inferior good's price decreases, the income effect reduces the quantity consumed, whilst the substitution effect increases the amount consumed.
 In practice, it has been observed that the substitution effect is usually larger than the income effect due to the small amount of gross income allocated by consumers on any given good, and thus the change in demand is usually insignificant in comparison to the substitution effect.